azpoliak/ai_homework4/README.md

 Adam Poliak, Sayge Schell
 Dec 4th, 2015

+Please note, for precision, the value for the first data set was chosen as the 'positive' one.
+All other values were set to be negatives.

 *Decision Trees* -
 Key: IGR = Information Gain ratio, IG = Information Gain, NP = No pruning, P = Pruning